EmmanuelSHS/LeetCode/README.md

     Given a list A of max steps A[i] that you could jump from the i-th position.
 Return whether one could start from i = 0 and jumped to i = len(A) - 1.

+lint_minPatSum.py:

+    Given a m*n non-negative array, return the min sum of the path from left-up most to right-down most.

 ### Bit Manipulation
 LEET_Single_Number: